 Starting Point: Monsal Head Car Park

 A slight detour off the Monsal Trail is Monsal Head – one of the best and most accessible viewpoints in the Peak District.
-From here, you can enjoy jaw-dropping views over the Monsal Valley featuring the iconic Headstone Viaduct, one of the most impressive in the UK.
+From here, you can enjoy jaw-dropping views over the Monsal Valley.

-You can drive to Monsal Head and enjoy the views without any walking at all, but this circular walking route is well worth a try.
-It does involve a fairly steep ascent and descent into the valley, but it’s short, so it will be achievable for most.
+You can drive to Monsal Head and enjoy the views without having to walk anywhere, but this circular walking route is well worth a try.
+It does involve a fairly steep ascent and descent into the valley, but it’s only short.
+I’d say that most people could do it.

 5. Mam Tor